Travel Syllabus (subject to slight change)

 Daily walking total: 4 miles, city streets.

 The fest which needs no introduction – Oktoberfest!
-Here we will join the world’s largest beerfest, making new friends and practice being Bavarian for the day.
+Here we will join the world’s largest beer festival, making new friends and practicing being Bavarian for the day.

 There is no admission fee or reservations necessary for Oktoberfest, so while we have reserved this day for it, you are free to go as many days/evenings as you like and your liver can tolerate!